A-Gordon/kafka-test/README.md

 kafka-producer-deploy.yaml

 The producer connects directly to the brokers and has no need for mongodb credentials, it is already configured with the correct broker name.
-Change this if  you are using a different kafka instance.
+Change this if  you are using a different kafka instance or namespace.
 ```
   - name: KAFKA_BOOTSTRAP_BROKER
     value: "kafka-0.kafka-headless.default.svc.cluster.local:9092"